kotarot/kotaroterada.jp/markdown/cv.md

 ### Journals

+1. D. Oku, <u>K. Terada</u>, M. Hayashi, M. Yamaoka, S. Tanaka, and N. Togawa, "A fully-connected Ising model embedding method and its evaluation for CMOS annealing machines," *IEICE Trans. on Information and Systems*, vol. E102-D, no. 9, Sep.
+2019 (to appear).
 1. <u>K. Terada</u>, M. Yanagisawa, and N. Togawa, "A bitwidth-aware high-level synthesis algorithm using operation chainings for Tiled-DR architectures," *IEICE Trans. on Fundamentals of Electronics, Communications and Computer Sciences*, vol. E100-A, no. 12, pp. 2911&ndash;2924, Dec.
 2017.
 1. <u>K. Terada</u>, M. Yanagisawa, and N. Togawa, "A high-level synthesis algorithm with inter-island distance based operation chainings for RDR architectures," *IEICE Trans. on Fundamentals of Electronics, Communications and Computer Sciences*, vol. E98-A, no. 7, pp. 1366&ndash;1375, Jul.
 2015.